TechnoDamo/golang/files/types.md

 ```

 # Channel
-A channel provides a mechanism for concurrently executing functions to communicate by sending and receiving values of s dpecified element type.
+A channel provides a mechanism for concurrently executing functions to communicate by sending and receiving values of  specified element type.
 The value of an uninitialized channel is *nil*.
 ```ebnf
 ChannelType = ("chan" | "chan" "<-" | "<-" "chan") ElementType .